The Coal Creek Heritage Victoria Village is situated on the outskirt of Korumburra in South Eastern Gippsland.

 The Pig and Whistle Cafe overlooks the lake and the little bush tramway.

-Sit inside on a cool day by the warm open fire or outside on the verandah on warmer days.
+Sit inside on a cool day by the warm open fire or outside on the veranda on warmer days.

 Be prepared to spend quite some time wandering around Devlin's General Store crammed full of the most interesting and unique artifacts from bygone days.